Applying to Grad School:

 General Graduate Admissions Requirements

-All applicants applying to a graduate program at SMU to any program in Dedman College of Humanities and Sciences, Meadows School of the Arts, or Simmons School of Education and Human Development must complete the online application: smu.edu/gradapp.
+All applicants applying to a graduate program at SMU to any program in Dedman College of Humanities and Sciences, Lyle School of Engineering, Meadows School of the Arts, or Simmons School of Education and Human Development must complete the online application: smu.edu/gradapp.

 The application fee is $75.